DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Introduction

-This paper provides three main contributions.
-Firstly, we empirically demonstrate the advantages offered by Dilated Causal Convolutions with regard to realised volatility forecasting based on high-frequency data, providing a data-driven solution which consistently outperforms classical methodologies.
-The proposed model avoids the limitations of classical methods, such as model misspecification or their inability to directly use intraday data to perform the forecast.
-Secondly, we provide an analysis for such deep learning models that maximises the trade-off between extracting signal from high-frequency data while minimising the microstructure noise implicit in their higher sampling frequencies.
-Reported results agree with studies validating this same trade-off for the construction of realised measures.
+This paper presents three main contributions.
+Firstly, it empirically demonstrates the advantages of DCCs for forecasting realised volatility using high-frequency data, providing a data-driven solution that consistently outperforms classical methodologies.
+Further, the proposed model overcomes the limitations of classical methods, such as model misspecification or their inability to directly use intraday data to perform the forecast.
+Secondly, we offer an analysis showing how DeepVol optimizes the balance between extracting signals from high-frequency data and minimizing the microstructure noise inherent to higher sampling frequencies.
+The reported results are consistent with studies validating this trade-off for constructing realised measures.
 Thirdly, the proposed volatility forecasting model generates appropriate risk measures through its predictions in an out-of-sample forecasting task, both in low and high volatility regimes.
-Moreover, we evaluate the proposed model's generalisation capabilities on out-of-distribution stocks, demonstrating DeepVol's capabilities to transfer learning as it performs accurate predictions into data distributions not observed during the training phase.
+Moreover, we evaluate the proposed model's generalisation capabilities on out-of-distribution stocks, demonstrating DeepVol's capabilities to transfer learning as it performs accurate predictions into data distributions not observed during the training phase.\\

 The structure of the paper is as follows.
-Section \ref{sec:data_inputs} details the dataset used, while Section \ref{sec:baselines_metrics} contains a brief overview on volatility forecasting, describing the baselines used for benchmarking purposes, and the metrics that will be utilised for model comparison.
+Section \ref{sec:data_inputs} details the dataset used, while Section \ref{sec:baselines_metrics} contains a brief overview on volatility forecasting, describing the baselines used for benchmarking purposes and the metrics that will be utilised for model comparison.
 Section \ref{sec:model} presents the proposed model, which is empirically evaluated in Section \ref{sec:experiments}.
-Finally, Section \ref{sec:conclusions} summarises the findings and concludes.
+Finally, Section \ref{sec:conclusions} summarises the findings and provides concluding remarks.\\